REGATTE/MultiAgentMapping/ros_packages/sensor_preprocessing/pcl_ring_publisher/README.md

-# Ring Publisher ROS 2 Package
+# Lidar Ring Converter ROS 2 Package

 ## Overview
-This ROS 2 package adds a `ring` field to point cloud data published by a LiDAR sensor.
-It is designed to work with multi-beam LiDARs such as the Ouster OS1-128, which has 128 beams and 2048 points per scan.
+This ROS 2 package processes LiDAR point cloud data to include additional fields such as **ring** and **time**.
+It dynamically subscribes to a specified topic for input data, computes the ring ID and time offset for each point, and republishes the augmented point cloud to an output topic.

-The package allows specifying a robot namespace through parameters, enabling the use of multiple robots in a simulation or real-world setup.
+The package supports dynamic configuration of parameters like the number of vertical beams (**N_SCAN**) and horizontal resolution (**Horizon_SCAN**) through launch file arguments.

 ---